WHAT TO DO IN WINTER IN LONDON

 BUT it also means rollercoaster rides – so, if you want a bit of a thrill, then hop on one of the illuminated rides.

-While it is one of the most popular places to go in winter, I must say that it felt more like a fair than a Christmas market, but kids, as well as adults, loved it (and it is one of the best free winter activities – however, you must pay for rides and, of course, food and drinks).
+While it is one of the most popular places to go in winter, I must say that it felt more like a fair than a Christmas market.
+However, kids, as well as adults, loved it.

 Carnaby Street Lights

-Here, you will never find typical Christmas lights though it is always fully decorated.
-This year it has a political and important message – use less plastic to keep the oceans clean!
+The decorations come with a political and important message.
+In 2019, the message was to use less plastic to keep the oceans clean!
 So, this is why all decorations have been made out of recycled plastic.

-And though it seems hardly anyone actually cares in London during Christmas time, it hopefully is a good reminder to use less plastic and be more conscious of what we consume.
+And though it seems hardly anyone actually cares in London during Christmas time (and single-use plastic is widely used), hopefully, it is a good reminder for the future to be more conscious of what we consume.